How to be Homebound and Worried, and Not Fall Apart

 The following is a simple, short and effective yoga routine: working with breathing to lessen agitation.

 Easy and fun "yoga" to help jumpy kids calm down a little.
 No poses required, just grab your earlobes and squat up and down.

 Here is a rhythmic drumming track to promote a calmer mind/body state.
 Put it on in the background.

 Could be a good time to explore Tai Chi.

 Kelly McGonigal's short take on dealing with uncertainty and that which is beyond our control.
 Dr. McGonigal is a researcher, clinician and yoga professional; she's really smart and very engaging.
 She is well known in the current trauma field, for good reason.
 I've also included a great guided meditation on body awareness and practicing mindfulness.

 Joan Borysenko PhD is a cell biologist and psychologist, and an expert on the relationship between stress and health.
 Here, she talks about stress and the immune system.
 She emphasizes good nutrition, especially lots of fruit and vegetables during this hyper stressful time.

 How not to clench your teeth.

-I don't spend too much time on the technique of EFT, also knows as "tapping", but it can be effective.
+I don't spend too much time on the technique of EFT, also knows as "tapping", but it can be very effective.
 This technique is based upon the stimulation of meridian points used in acupuncture to relieve the intensity of anxiety symptoms.
 It's a basic "mind/body" technique in that it attends to acceptance of upsetting thoughts in mind; and de-activation of associated distress in the body.
 It looks funny, but it can be really helpful.